omega-gg/VBML/doc/playlist.md

 ### origin: uri

-The original URI where updates should be pulled from.
+The original VBML URI where updates should be pulled from.

 ### source: uri

-The source of playlist.
+The source of the playlist.
+The playlist properties will be updated.
 ```
 source: https://www.youtube.com/c/Asthenic
 ```